Brass Band was founded in 1993 by

 taking rehearsals and concerts.

-The Band regularly competes at contests along
+Pre covid, the Band regularly competed at contests along

 the south coast of England in